 Reading the line move: a practical framework

 The fundamental tool for primetime betting is public-betting percentage versus line movement.
-The framework:
+For the broader market-reading framework, start with sharp money vs public money.
+The primetime version:

 - Find the public bet percentage on each side (often published on betting tracker sites).